fj/jxf-dot-me/_src/_entries/000002-entry-time-passes.markdown

 This excerpt, at first glance, sounds rather depressing and hopeless -- it suggests that we're inevitably and inextricably on a track towards doom.
 But on reading the full poem, we can see that it's actually an exhortation to make the most of the time we do have, no matter how long or short:

 > <div style="white-space: pre">Lives of great men all remind us
 >   We can make our lives sublime,
 > And, departing, leave behind us
 >   Footprints on the sands of time.</div>

 I started reflecting about some other events that have been "footprints in the sands of time", and like any developer, decided to write a little code to investigate things.
 Below are the approximate dates of some historical and predicted future events, and how far away we are from them.

-<aside>The dates given are approximations, of course; we don't know exact values for the first few events in the table.</aside>
+{% margin %}The dates given are approximations, of course; we don't know exact values for the first few events in the table.{% endmargin %}

 | event | &Delta; time (in <a id="set-countdown-seconds" href="#">sec</a> &middot; <a id="set-countdown-days" href="#">days</a> &middot; <a id="set-countdown-years" href="#">yr</a>) |
 | ----- | -----:|